Graduate Student News

 - The applicant must be a doctoral or MFA student.

-- The applicant must be enrolled in the semester for which the fellowship is awarded, e.g., spring semester for applications due by January 15.
+- The applicant must be enrolled in the semester for which the fellowship is awarded, e.g., fall semester for applications due by June 30.

 - The applicant must have successfully completed at least 30 credits toward their degree program prior to applying for this fellowship unless their program requires less than 30 credits with a prior master’s degree.